Christine Hallquist Is A New Kind Of Politician (& Not Just Because She’s Trans)

 "But here in Vermont, it’s all about the issues.
 It’s not at all about me.
 Here in Vermont, [my being trans] is not an issue.

-“Of course, otherwise, we have a lot to focus on in relation to marginalized communities.
-For example, we have the highest concentration per capita of African american males incarcerated.
+“Of course, otherwise, we have a lot to focus on in relation to marginalised communities.
+For example, we have the highest concentration per capita of African American males incarcerated.
 We have policing issues, [and fixing those] will be part of the work as Governor.
 But that said, we have some of the best LGBT protection laws here in Vermont.”

 Do you think the media attention is a sign people are ready for a trans governor?